antonymcgreen/PowerShell-Docs.ru-ru/developer/cmdlet/creating-a-cmdlet-to-access-a-data-store.md

     }

     /// <summary>
-    /// Specifiy the description of the PowerShell snap-in.
+    /// Specify the description of the PowerShell snap-in.
     /// </summary>
     public override string Description
     {